 In periods of declining interest rates, the Bond Bank has refunded certain bond obligations by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old bonds.
-Accordingly, the trust account assets and liabilities for the defeased bonds are not included in the Bond Bank's financial statements.
-As of June 30, 2011, defeased bonds payable by irrevocable trusts were approximately \$136,315,000.
+The Bond Bank accounts for these transactions by removing the U.S. Treasury obligations and liabilities for the in-substance defeased bonds from its records, and records a deferred amount on refunding.
+As of June 30, 2013, defeased bonds payable by irrevocable trusts were approximately \$207,835,000.